456 Abnoba: Physical characteristics

 In the SMASS classification, Abnoba is a stony S-type asteroid.
 Its stony composition was also confirmed by polarimetric observations in 2017.

 Rotation period

 Several rotational lightcurves of Abnoba have been obtained from photometric observations since 2004.
 Analysis of the best-rated lightcurve from the Bigmuskie Observatory (B88) in Italy, gave a rotation period of 18.281 hours with a brightness amplitude of 0.32 magnitude (U=3).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Abnoba measures between 37.64 and 50.495 kilometers in diameter and its surface has an albedo between 0.1467 and 0.286.

 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.2537 and a diameter of 39.94 kilometers based on an absolute magnitude of 9.1.

+456 Abnoba has been observed to occult 6 stars between 2006 and 2023.